infinitemonitor/user-simulator/README.md

 # user-simulator
 Configurable Discord chatbot that learns from users

+# Features

+- talks to users

+- permamently saves things it learned to a database

+- can have a rough understanding of what you're talking about

 # Note
 It's a good idea to take a look at the usersim.js file first and change the configuration if you want to.
 The only thing you *have* to do is set the TOKEN variable to whatever the token of your bot is.